gavinmb/HoloMat2/README.md

 ### **Touch Input Doesn't Match Display**
 - Adjust the `map_coords()` function to correctly align touch coordinates with the display.
+- I found the touch screen i bought to be inverted and rotated.
+Yours may not be.

 ### **Audio Not Playing**
 - Make sure the `.wav` files are present in the `audio/` folder.